Ashur-D/pc-collection/README.md

   - [FreePik](https://www.freepik.com/)

-  - [ImageGoNord](https://github.com/Schroedinger-Hat/ImageGoNord-Web) (This website just changes your wallpapers to a Nord theme palette)
+  - [ImageGoNord](https://github.com/Schroedinger-Hat/ImageGoNord-Web) (This website just changes your wallpapers to a Nord theme style)

 #### Some Wallpapers from repo's I found